 - A great way to present your content in a clear, distinct and engaging manner

-- Unrivalled global recognition.
-Millions of user around the world use PowerPoint to create high quality presentations.
+- Unrivaled global recognition.
+Millions of user around the world use PowerPoint to create high-quality presentations.

 What are the shortcomings?

 By and large, PowerPoint is desktop software.
 PPT format, though highly popular, is not really suited for mobile devices.
 Like it or not, you’ll have to get off the couch, lay your smartphone aside and turn on the laptop to watch, let alone edit a presentation in high quality.